 The MINI maintenance system helps maintain your vehicle's road safety and operational safety.
 Please bear in mind that regular maintenance is not only necessary for the safety of your vehicle, but also plays a significant role in maintaining the resale value of the vehicle.
-Service interval display While conventional systems specify maintenance according to fixed distances driven, the MINI Maintenance System takes account of the operating conditions of the vehicle, for distances can be driven in many different ways: 60,000 miles/100,000 km short distance operation can not be equated with 60,000 miles/100,000 km long distance operation from a maintenance standpoint.
+Service interval display While conventional systems determine maintenance intervals according to fixed kilometer readings, the MINI Maintenance System takes the vehicle's driving conditions into account because not every mile is the same as another in this respect.
+From a maintenance standpoint, 60,000 miles/100,000 km accumulated through short-distance driving cannot be treated the same as 60,000 miles/ 100,000 km accumulated through long-distance highway travel.
 The condition-based MINI Maintenance System includes the Engine Oil Service and Inspections I and II.
 Determining the maintenance intervals according to the actual use of the vehicle covers every kind of operating situation.
 People who drive very little, i.e. much less than 6,000 miles/10,000 km per year, should have the engine oil changed at least every 2 years since oil deteriorates over time, regardless of use.
-For more information on the service interval display, refer to page 68.
+For more information on the service interval display, refer to page 69.
 Service and Warranty Information Booklet for US models, Warranty and Service Guide Booklet for Canadian models For additional information on maintenance intervals and procedures, please refer to the Service and Warranty Information Booklet for US models or the Warranty and Service Guide Booklet for Canadian models.
 As a precaution against rust, it is advisable to have the body checked for damage from rocks or gravel at the same time, depending upon operating conditions.

-The manufacturer of your MINI recommends having maintenance and repair work carried out only by a MINI Dealer or a workshop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.
+The manufacturer of your MINI recommends having maintenance and

+ommends having maintenance and repair work carried out only by a MINI Dealer or a workshop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.

 Make sure that maintenance work is confirmed with an entry in the Service and Warranty Information Booklet for US models or the Warranty and Service Guide Booklet for Canadian models.
 These entries are your proof that the vehicle has received regular maintenance.
+CONTROLS

+OPERATION

+SOCKET FOR ONBOARD DIAGNOSTICS OBD

+CARING FOR YOUR VEHICLE

-SOCKET FOR ONBOARD DIAGNOSTICS OBD Mondeded A Primary components of exhaust emissions can be checked by a device via the OBD socket.
+Primary components of exhaust emissions can be checked by a device via the OBD socket.
 This socket is located to the left of the driver's side, on the bottom of the instrument panel underneath a cover.
-Exhaust emission values SERVICE Engine Soon The warning lamp comes on.
+Exhaust emission values SERVICE ENGINE SOON The warning lamp comes on.
 The exhaust emissions have deteriorated.
 Have the vehicle checked as soon as possible.

-Display of the malfunction described above in Canadian models.
 Under some circumstances, the lamp will flash.
 This indicates severe engine misfiring.
 In this case, you should reduce your speed and visit your nearest MINI Dealer as soon as possible.
 Severe engine misfiring can quickly lead to serious damage of emissions-related components, especially the catalytic converter.
 If the fuel filler cap is not properly tightened, the OBD system may conclude that fuel vapors are escaping, causing an indicator to light up.
 If the filler cap is then tightened, the indicator should go out within a few days.
 Suitable car-care products